yugabyte/yugabyte-db/architecture/design/docdb-automatic-tablet-splitting.md

 ## Initiating a split

-The YB-Master registers new post-split tablets and increments `SysTablesEntryPB.partitions_version` for the table.
+The YB-Master registers two new post-split tablets and increments `SysTablesEntryPB.partitions_version` for the table.
 Then it sends a `SplitTablet()` RPC call to the appropriate YB-TServer with the tablet ID to split, post-split tablet IDs and split key.
 Note that a server can split a tablet only if it hosts the leader tablet-peer.

+Note: we use two new tablet IDs vs old tablet ID + one new tablet ID for the following reasons:
+- The key range per tablet ID can be aggressively cached everywhere because it never changes.
+- Handling of two new tablets' logs will be uniform, vs. separate handling for the old tablet (but with reduced key range) and new tablet logs.

 ## Performing the split on YB-TServer side

 When leader tablet server receives `SplitTablet` RPC it adds a special Raft record containing:
 - 2 new tablet IDs.
-Why it might be easier to use two new tablet ids:
-  - The key range per tablet id can be aggressively cached everywhere because it never changes.
-  - Handling of two new tablets' logs will be uniform, vs. separate handling for the old tablet (but with reduced key range) and new tablet logs.
 - Split key (chosen as the approximate mid-key).
 Should be encoded DocKey (or its part), so we don’t split in the middle of DocDB row.
 In case hash partitioning is used for the table - we should split by hash.
 - We disallow processing any writes on the old tablet after split record is added to Raft log.